Nasser Al-Khelaifi

-Nasser bin Ghanim Al-Khelaifi (ناصر بن غانم الخليفي; born 12 November 1973) is a Qatari businessman, sports executive, and former professional tennis player.
-He is the chairman of beIN Media Group and Qatar Sports Investments, president of Paris Saint-Germain and the Qatar Tennis Federation, and vice president of the Asian Tennis Federation for West Asia.
+Nasser bin Ghanim Al-Khelaifi (ناصر بن غانم الخليفي; born 12 November 1973) is a Qatari government official, businessman, and former professional tennis player.
+He is the chairman of beIN Media Group and Qatar Sports Investments, which are owned by the Qatari state, and the president of Paris Saint-Germain FC and the Qatar Tennis Federation.

-Al-Khelaifi was also a member of the organizing committee for the FIFA Club World Cup, and was elected as the chairman of the European Club Association (ECA) in 2021.
+Al-Khelaifi was also a member of the organizing committee for the FIFA Club World Cup, and has been a member of the UEFA Executive Committee since 2019.
+He was elected as the chairman of European Football Clubs (EFC) in 2021, and has been its representative on the FIFA Council since 2025.

-Al-Khelaïfi was honored by ESPN as the seventh most influential individual in the realm of world football in 2015.
+Al-Khelaifi was recognised by ESPN as the seventh most influential individual in the realm of world football in 2015.
 His influence was further solidified in May 2020 when a France Football ranking positioned him as the most influential personality in the sport.

 Early life and education

-Al-Khelaifi was born in Qatar.
-He graduated with an Economics Degree from Qatar University and got his Master's Degree from the University of Piraeus.
+Al-Khelaifi was born in Doha to an Arab family.
+He graduated with an Economics Degree from Qatar University and got his master's degree from the University of Piraeus.

+Khelaifi befriended the current Emir of Qatar, Tamim bin Hamad Al Thani, when they were 14 and eight years old respectively, through tennis, which the two used to play together.